top of page

 What is Lithium And Where Do I Use It?

 • Lithium carbonate and lithium hydroxide are the principal lithium compound products for cathode material production used in non-rechargeable and rechargeable batteries.
-65% of total lithium demand for batteries comes from portable electronic devices such as mobile phones, laptops, tablets, digital cameras etc.

 • Hydrometallurgical recycling methods of end-of-life Li-ion batteries enable recovery of lithium as a lithium carbonate precipitate.